NVIDIA/TensorRT/tools/Polygraphy/polygraphy/tools/plugin/README.md

 - `replace` replaces subgraphs with plugins, based on the intermediate file (config.yaml).

+- `autotune` replaces matched subgraphs with TensorRT plugins and searches for the best-performing combination.

 ## Usage

 See `polygraphy plugin -h` for usage information.